programmfabrik/easydb-documentation/content/sysadmin/configuration/eas/_index.en.md

 # eas.yml

+`eas.yml` is the typical main configuration file for the container easydb-eas.
+But it is not the only one.
+For more information on this, see [configuration](/en/sysadmin/configuration/).

-This configuration is placed outside of the container, e.g. into `/srv/easydb/config/eas.yml`, assuming your base directory is `/srv/easydb`.
+`eas.yml` is read from the subdirectory `config` of the [base directory](/en/sysadmin/installation/#mount) which was chosen during installation.
+The path outside the container would be `/srv/easydb/config/eas.yml`, assuming your base directory is `/srv/easydb`.

 > In yml-files created by Programmfabrik we use an indentation of 2 spaces per &#8680;.